 Part of a Balanced Diet

-Probably the most surprising aspect of the Benchmade - Puukko 200 Fixed Bushcraft Knife with Leather Dangler Loop... is its price.
+Probably the most surprising aspect of the Benchmade - Puukko 200 Fixed Bushcraft Knife Made in USA with Leather... is its price.
 The cost comes out to about the price of a Griptilian, often described as the affordable entry into the Benchmade lineup.
 The Puukko is an excellent example of how we can look to the past for help with survival in the future.

 Check Price on